TikTok Cucumber Salad

 I like to taste the dressing at this point and adjust the chili oil or sugar if needed for balance.

-Step 4: Dress and Serve the Salad
+Step 4: Toss and Garnish

 • rinsed and dried cucumbers from Step 2